Briforce/react-app-boilerplate/README.md

 # React App Boilerplate

-This repo is designed to provide an easy start for any team developing a React app.
+This provides a barebones way to just get something rendered on the screen.
+It is advised to look into additional tools such as Jest and Storybook to aid in development for an application designated for production and/or any app being developed by a team of developers.
+Consider using Create React App as a beginner or if creating a production app, Next js.

 ## Quick Start

 ### `npm start` to run the app in development mode.
-Open [http://localhost:3000](http://localhost:3000) to view it in the browser.
+Open [http://localhost:8080](http://localhost:8080) to view it in the browser.

 ### `npm run build` to create an optimized production build.
 The output is placed in the `build` folder.